coady/lupyne/docs/engine.rst

     Mapping of cached filters by field, which are used for facet counts.

+  .. attribute:: sorters

+    Mapping of cached sorters by field and associated parsers.

   .. attribute:: spellcheckers

     Mapping of cached spellcheckers by field.